Can Home Inspectors Turn on Breakers

 - Make risk decisions at the right level.

 Home inspectors are not required to operate breakers.
 There is some risk involved and risk is perception based – it is different for everyone.
-Home inspectors who know little about the electrical system, will perceive operating breakers to be of high risk, and home inspectors who are proficient in understanding the electrical system will perceive it to be low risk.
+Home inspectors who know little about the electrical system, will perceive operating breakers to be of high risk.
+Conversely, home inspectors who are proficient in understanding the electrical system will perceive it to be low risk.

 The risk is managed by evaluating the circuits you want to operate.
 For example, many times homeowners turn off the dryer breaker when the property is vacant.
 If I inspect the dryer plug and it is in good condition, turning on the breaker has minimal risk.

-If I inspect the dryer plug, and it is broken, or damaged, or missing, turning on the breaker is a higher risk.
+If the dryer plug is broken, damaged, or missing, then turning on the breaker is a higher risk.

 The benefit is that the client will know if there is a problem with the circuit.

-Training inspectors on how circuit breakers work, and allowing the inspectors onsite to determine if there is additional risk to turning on breakers, allows for the best service to the client, and the least risk to inspectors, home buyers, Realtors and property.
+Training inspectors on how circuit breakers work lowers their perception risk, Together with allowing the inspectors onsite to asses for additional risk manages the risk.
+As as a result, this allows for the best service to the client, and the least risk to inspectors, home buyers, Realtors and property.

 The Bottom Line